LeratoMalatji/EndToEnd-TestFrameWork/README.md

 # EndToEnd-TestFrameWork
-This is a web based application automation hybrid framework using Selenium
+This is a web based application automation hybrid framework using Selenium.

 ## Constructed with The following Technologies
 * JAVA 8